 Your salary reduction contributions are limited to 80% of compensation, provided that the amount you elect to contribute cannot exceed your remaining compensation after taking into account other deductions (for example, income tax withholding or health insurance premiums).

 For salary reduction contribution purposes, your “compensation” means your W-2 earnings, plus salary reduction contributions to this Plan, to a qualified transportation plan or to a cafeteria plan.
-However, compensation does not include severance pay, other post-termination of employment pay (although payouts of unused bona fide sick or vacation pay are included), or any amounts in excess of the compensation limit of Internal Revenue Code Section 401(a)(17) (for 2016 this amount is $265,000, and it is adjusted for cost of living changes after 2016).
+However, compensation does not include severance pay, other post-termination of employment pay (although payouts of unused bona fide sick or vacation pay are included), or any amounts in excess of the compensation limit of Internal Revenue Code Section 401(a)(17) (for 2019 this amount is $280,000, and it is adjusted by the IRS for cost of living changes after 2019).
 Contributions for a pay period will be based only on compensation payable with respect to such pay period.

 NOTE: The Internal Revenue Code and its regulations impose various rules and limitations on contributions that can be made to the Plan.
 Accordingly, the University’s obligation to contribute to the Plan is subject to those rules and limitations.

 If you are immediately eligible to participate in the Plan on your date of hire or re-hire, but you do not make a salary reduction election of any kind (neither an election to contribute to the Plan nor an affirmative election to forego making contributions), RIT will automatically withhold 2% of your compensation and contribute that amount on a pre-tax basis to an account for you under the Plan.
 Automatic enrollment will begin as of the first payroll period commencing 60 days after commencement of employment.
 This rule does not apply to adjuncts (faculty or staff).